Conte-Ecology/shedsGisData/basinCharacteristics/rasterPrep/nlcdImpervious/README.md

 #### Impervious
 *Raster name:* impervious <br>
-*Description*: This layer represents the percentage of the area that is covered by impervious surface.
+*Description:* This layer represents the percentage of the area that is covered by impervious surface.